bennettpeter/MythTV-LeanCapture/README.md

     - Schedule as Group: Checked
     - Input Priority: 0 or other value as needed to determine which device is used.
     - Schedule Order: Set to sequence order for using vs other capture cards.
 Set to 0 to prevent recordings on this device.
     - Live TV Order:  Set to sequence order for using vs other capture cards.
 Set to 0 to prevent Live TV on this device.
+I have never used or tested LiveTV with this recorder.
+Since it takes a relatively long time to tune, it will be frustrating to use for Live TV.
+I recommend using another fire stick directly connected to your tv with the Xfinity stream app to watch live tv.

 #### Frontend Setup

 In mythfrontend, set up the following.
 Note this is a global setting, you do not need to set it up in each front end.
 This will attempt to prevent losing some 40 seconds when one show follows another on a different channel, by allocating a different tuner.
 This is only useful if you have two or more capture devices.
 If it is not possible to avoid back to back recordings it will do them anyway and you may lose 40 seconds from the beginning of the second recording.

-mythfrontend -> Setup -> Video -> Recording Priorities -> Set Recording Priorities -> Scheduler Options -> Avoid Back to Back Recordings -> Different Channels
+*mythfrontend -> Setup -> Video -> Recording Priorities -> Set Recording Priorities -> Scheduler Options -> Avoid Back to Back Recordings -> Different Channels*

 The following setting will reduce the chances of losing the first seconds of a show due to the time taken to tune:

-mythfrontend -> Setup -> Video -> General -> General (Advanced) : Set time to record before start of show to 60.
+*mythfrontend -> Setup -> Video -> General -> General (Advanced) : Set time to record before start of show to 60.*

 The following setting available on V32 will prevent MythTV from marking a recording as failed if the first 60 seconds are missing due to tuning delay

-mythfrontend -> Setup -> Video -> General -> General (Advanced) : Set maximum start gap to 60 and minimum recording quality to 95.
+*mythfrontend -> Setup -> Video -> General -> General (Advanced) : Set maximum start gap to 60 and minimum recording quality to 95.*

 ## Operation